 - typical Emergency Preparedness and Response Plans, and

-- monitoring and measurement of workplace environments and the related equipment (especially noise monitoring equipment, dust mesurement methods and VOCs (volatile organic compounds)).
+- monitoring and measurement of workplace environments and the related equipment (especially noise monitoring equipment, dust measurement methods and VOCs (volatile organic compounds).

 - knowledge of the ISO 45001 implementation, certification and accreditation processes,